dmrodz/htrack/installation_and_dependencies/htrack_setup.md

     + LAT (latitude of structure of interest)
     + LONG (longitude of structure of interest)
 **We provide a sample preload file to be able to set up and test HTrack.
 The user will need to customize the app and preload file as needed.**
 + When using the application offline, maptiles will need to be generated.
 We recommend the use of Open Street Map maptiles, which can be obtained through the ```RgoogleMaps``` R package.
-These are licensed under the Open Data Commons Open Database License (ODbL) by the Open Street Map Foundation (OSMF).
-All map tiles downloaded include the credit “© OpenStreetMap contributors” upon download.
-We have also added the following line “Base map and data from OpenStreetMap and OpenStreetMap Foundation; https://www.openstreetmap.org/copyright; all OSM documentation is licensed under the Creative Commons Attribution-ShareAlike 2.0 license (CC BY-SA 2.0).
+These are licensed under the Open Data Commons Open Database License (ODbL) by the Open Street Map Foundation [OSMF](https://www.openstreetmap.org/copyright).
     + The following code was used to generate map tiles for HTrack:
     ```
     library(RgoogleMaps)